Confrontation (Rackham): Playing the game

 Each player in the game needs to acquire several miniatures to represent his forces.
 Miniatures are bought in blister packs, each containing one or more metal figures, a booklet of basic game rules, and a special reference card that describes the characteristics and special abilities of the game pieces.
 A photo or artist's drawing of the figures is on the reverse of the reference card, as a painting guide for the hobbyist.

 Several six-sided dice and a table with scale scenery to play on are also needed.

-Collecting

 The Miniatures

 Rackham originally produced metal miniatures for Confrontation in blisters of one to four models, or boxed sets of one to eight models.

 Confrontation: Age of Ragnarok

 With the release of "Confrontation: Age of Ragnarok", Rackham changed the supporting miniature line from unpainted metal figures to pre-painted plastic figures.
 This follows the production model used in "AT-43", their science fiction miniatures game.
 The models were packaged in multiple figure sets that correspond with units and auxiliaries as described in the various army lists.

-As of 2011, Legacy Miniatures Miniatures owns the rights to produce Confrontation miniatures & sells them via Cool Mini or Not.